open-5g/openrangym/_posts/tutorials/2023-11-28-oai-o-ran-rrm-xapp.md

 In the same SRN, start the `e2term`:

 {% highlight bash %}
-./run_e2sim.sh RIC_IP
+./run_e2sim.sh RIC_IP RIC_PORT
 {% endhighlight %}

-where `RIC_IP` is the `col0` IP address you have previously found.
+where `RIC_IP` is the `col0` IP address you have previously found, and `RIC_PORT` is the default `36422`.
 The E2 Agent of the gNB is successfully connected with the RIC if the following line is shown:

 {% highlight bash %}
 [E2AP] Received SETUP-RESPONSE-SUCCESS